-A Firearms Prohibition Order or ‘FPO’ is a legal order made by NSW Police that relates to a particular person.
+A Firearms Prohibition Order or ‘FPO’ is an order that NSW Police can make against a person.
 It gives police extra search powers and means extra fines or jail time apply if that person gets a firearm, or does certain other things related to firearms.

-Our factsheet is a guide for people who have (or may have) an FPO made against them, and their families and support networks.
-It gives plain-English information about FPOs, including:
+Our factsheet is a guide for people who have an FPO made against them, and their families and support networks.
+It gives plain-English information about FPOs, covering:

 - what an FPO is,